brohde/signal-ble-klik-detector/README.md

 # signal-ble-klik-detector

-Bluetooth Low Energy Presence Detection for Klik Wearable Devices
+Bluetooth Low Energy "Walk Up" Presence Detection for Klik Wearable Devices

 ## Overview
 There are two components to detect Klik wearables.
 First, (1) we must advertise a message to Klik devices within range to ask them to respond to us quickly.
 Then, (2) we must listen for the response to detect the device(s).